NinaKos/Complicator/README.md

 ## How to install?

 Complicator calculate complexity.
-We use age, number of FB friends, number of missed buses,...
+We use age, number of FB friends, number of missed buses, number of family members.